bdthinh/boggle-challenge/README.md

 ---
 #### :star::star::star::star::star::star:
+Specs:

-- Upgrade from 5stars design
+- Upgrade from 5-stars design
 - While user type, synchronous checking
 	- either highlight possible sequence can combine word
 	- either display errors if there is no such any combination on the board